-Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation), RLN100(Religion, Vocation, and the Search for Meaning I), RLN300(Religion and Vocation in the Public Sphere)
+Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), RLN100(Religion, Vocation, and the Search for Meaning I), RLN300(Religion and Vocation in the Public Sphere)

 Foundations for Public Ministry

 As a course that fulfills the Search for Meaning II General Education requirement, this course explores the search for meaning through an introductory level study into the biblical, theological, and historical foundations of innovative public Christian ministry.
 Building on the student's' introduction to vocation in RLN100, this course will continue to investigate the meaning of vocation by introducing students to the knowledge, skills and sensibilities necessary to be a public ministry leader who can discern God's call to serve the neighbor and neighborhood with individuals and communities of faith.